biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Dalrymple, R.L., Kemp, D.J., Flores-Moreno, H., Laffan, S.W., White, T.E., Hemmings, F.A. & Moles, A.T. (in press) Macroecological patterns in flower colour are shaped by both biotic and abiotic factors.
 [New Phytologist](https://doi.org/10.1111/nph.16737).

-  * González-Orozco, C.E., Sánchez Galán, A.A., Ramos P.E. and Yockteng, R (2020) Exploring the diversity and distribution of crop wild relatives of cacao (_Theobroma cacao_ L.) in Colombia.
-[Genetic Resources and Crop Evolution](https://doi.org/10.1007/s10722-020-00960-1).

   * Xu, M.‐Z., Yang, L.‐H., Kong, H.‐H., Wen, F. and Kang, M. (in press) Congruent spatial patterns of species richness and phylogenetic diversity in karst flora: the case study of _Primulina_ (Gesnariaceae).
 [Journal of Systematics and Evolution](http://doi.org/10.1111/jse.12558).